microsoft/microsoft-ui-xaml-specs/active/NumberBox/NumberBox.md

 ## TODO

-* Finalize designs and replace mock ups.
+* Finalize designs and replace mock ups (with particular regard to SpinButtons).

 * Valiate localization options.